 Differentiated teaching and learning activities are in place so that every child is fully involved in learning in class.
 This may include presenting and recording learning in different ways (written, through use of ICT or practical activities); support from a Teaching Assistant for some pupils; or work set at different levels, with different expectations.
-The McKie Mastery strategy focuses on children learning their next step, rather than that of the expected age related, therefore classes are streamed to support this model.
 Those with SEN will be taught at their level with peers of a similar level, leading to teaching being more focussed for them.